 All permittable on-premise signs must meet the "Premises Test" specified in Section 668.
 Permitted on-premise signs include and are limited to:

-- 1. One professional or home occupation sign, not exceeding six square feet per side, two sides allowed, including the panel and the frame. - 2.
-Signs identifying any non-residential use in RC and CI zoning districts:
+- 1. One professional or home occupation sign, not exceeding foursix square feet per side, two sides allowed, including the panel and the frame. - 2.
+One temporary real estate sign, not exceeding six square feet each, including the panel and the frame. - 3.
+Signs identifying any non-residential use in RC and CI zoning districts: - 4.
 No lot may contain more than one sign, unless the Development Review Board finds that more than one sign is necessary in the conduct of business.
 Up to two faces of a multi-faced sign constitute a single sign.
-In no case may the Board authorize in excess of fifty (50) square feet of signing per lot, and when two sides of a sign are used, the area of both shall be summed and included in the total allowed for the lot. - 3.
+In no case may the Board authorize in excess of fifty (50) square feet of signing per lot, and when two sides of a sign are used, the area of both shall be summed and included in the total allowed for the lot. - 5.
 Non-Residential signs in all other zoning districts shall not exceed a total of twenty (20) square feet.